Managing electricity bills

-If you have a ducted air conditioner system, you’re spending $100-$300 more — per season — than you need to.
-Energy-efficient split-system air conditioners are not only cheaper to buy and install, but also cheaper to run.
-If you're replacing an old heater in the process, you may be eligible for a $1000 rebate from the Victorian Government's Heating and Cooling Upgrades program for a new energy efficient split system.
+If you have a ducted air conditioner system, you’re spending $100—$300 more — per season — than you need to.
+Energy efficient split system air conditioners are not only cheaper to buy and install, but also cheaper to run for both cooling and heating.
+If you're replacing an old heater in the process, you may be eligible for a $1000 rebate from the Victorian Government's Heating and cooling upgrades program for a new energy efficient split system.

-This is the biggest investment, but also the biggest savings - by far.
-In fact, it’s not even close: solar systems save their owners 30-60% on their energy bills, and pay for themselves in 3-7 years.
+This is the biggest investment, but can also provide the biggest savings.
+Solar systems can save their owners 30-60% on their energy bills, and pay for themselves in 3—7 years.
 Check out our Solar Saver program to make the process easy.

-For more tips on using less energy around your home and saving money on your electricity bills, including our guide for renters, go to www.darebin.vic.gov.au/savingenergyathome
+Get more tips on using less energy around your home and saving money on your electricity bills, including information for renters, in our saving energy at home guide.